 Maine Psychology Doctorate Programs

-The U.S. is in the midst of a shortage of trained professionals who can help their fellow citizens deal with emotional and behavioral problems.
+The U.S. is in the midst of a shortage of trained professionals capable of helping people deal with emotional and behavioral problems.
 As access to healthcare rises and stigma surrounding mental health declines, this shortage will likely grow even more serious.

 These issues were big factors in the development of the Doctor of Psychology (Psy.D.) degree in the late 1960s.
 As a doctoral degree more focused on the clinical practice of psychology and less on producing academic research, it’s a popular option for people who want to go on to become licensed psychologists.